tytydraco/yessleep/out/Cinnamon.md

 That isn't what happened.

 The first year was unbearable.

 The second was quieter.

 Dana stopped seeing friends because most of them had children.
-Then one got pregnant.
-Then another.
 Invitations stopped coming after enough polite refusals.

 She didn't go back to work.

 She didn't go much of anywhere.

 I cooked and cleaned and handled bills.
-I made excuses for us.
 I sat with her when she couldn't sleep.

 I learned there are only so many ways to answer the question, Do you think she knew I loved her?